lytical/lyt-spa/cli/README.md

 ```
 ## forms
 although, not necessary to use, components in the form directory can increase productivity.
-#### form item
+#### form item component
 the most useful component by far, is the `form-item` component.
-it wraps the contained form control in a markup, and provides a visual representation of the control's state, consistent throughout the application.
+it wraps the contained form control in a markup, and provides a visual representation of the control's state, that is consistent throughout the application.

 |form item property|description|
 |---|---|